-The Board of Directors meeting held on 30 March 2023 proposed not to distribute cash or share dividends and not to pay Board of Directors' Remuneration for the financial year ended 31 December 2022, and it is subject to the approval of the Shareholders' Annual General Assembly.
+The Board of Directors meeting held on 28 March 2024 proposed not to distribute cash or share dividends and not to pay Board of Directors' Remuneration for the financial year ended 31 December 2023, and it is subject to the approval of the Shareholders' Annual General Assembly.

-The Annual General Assembly Meeting of the Parent Company Shareholders held on 30 May 2022 approved the consolidated financial statements for the financial year ended 31 December 2021 and approved no distribution of dividends for the financial year ended 31 December 2021.
+The Parent Company's Shareholders' Ordinary General Assembly Meeting held on 29 May 2023 approved the consolidated financial statements of the Group for the financial year ended 31 December 2022 and approved not to distribute cash dividends for the year ended 31 December 2022.
+Also, not to pay remuneration to the Board of Directors.